ANALYSIS-U.S. retailers tread tight path in shortened holiday race

 EBay Enterprise, a unit of e-commerce giant eBay Inc , is renting more space in the cloud and more servers to make sure its clients' e-commerce sites withstand all the traffic.
 This year, online orders can be placed up to 10 p.m.
 (0300 GMT) on Dec.
 23 and packages will be delivered by Christmas Eve.

-Amazon, which has dominated online retail, is providing the Sunday delivery service to all its customers.
+Amazon, which has dominated online retail, is providing the Sunday delivery service to members of Amazon Prime, a subscription service that offers unlimited free two-day shipping.

 "We're preparing for that last week to be an incredible surge in volume as customers get those last-minute gifts, and we're lining up every delivery solution we have," said Dave Clark, Amazon's vice president of worldwide operations and customer service.
 (Reporting by Phil Wahba and Dhanya Skariachan in New York; Editing by Tim Dobbyn)